 Ticks have fewer moisture requirements but prefer tall grass/thick shrubbery, stone walls, un-raked leaf litter and brush piles.
 Keeping grass mowed will make your yard less inviting to ticks.
 Controlling rodent populations is also important as mice provide a necessary meal for developing ticks (exterior mouse baiting available).

 Finally, shrubs, shaded areas, and the perimeter of the yard can be treated using a combination of an Adulticide and a Growth Regulator to address all stages of tick development.
-A Blower-Mister is the most efficient means of treating these sites as it can penetrate dense foliage and provide consistent coverage.
+A Blower-Mister is the most efficient means of treating these sites as it can penetrate foliage and provide consistent coverage.
 A granular application to your lawn will not yield the same results.

 The final aspect of avoiding Tick and Mosquito Borne illnesses is AWARENESS.
-Use caution when traversing into thick woods or tall grass.
+Use caution when traversing into woods or tall grass.
 Check your pants carefully after working outdoors.
 Apply a repellent to discourage mosquitoes, or better yet- cover up in long sleeves, pants and a hat.